kristinatong/tetris/README.md

   rails db:migrate
   rails s
   ```
-* In another terminal tab, navigate to the `backend` folder and run:
+* In another terminal tab, navigate to the `frontend` folder and run:

   ```sh
   open index.html